napatwongchr/restaurant-bill-calculator/README.md

 - "4PAY3" for 4 people for 459 baht discount

 There are also other 2 codes that discount from bill, which are
-- Total price > 6000 then discount for 25%
+- Total price > 6000 then discount for 25% (CODE_6000)
-- Total price > 1000 then discount for 15%
+- Total price > 1000 then discount for 15% (CODE_1000)
+*These 2 codes are not editable like 3 codes above, it's automatically calculated*

 ## Application capabilities summary

 ### Employee section
 - System can be able to calculate the bill price according to table.
+- System can be able to applied promotion code
 - System is automatically applied code according to bill's total price (For instance, total price > 6000 or 1000).
 - System can be able to applied highest discount price code for customer automatically, if the bill is within the scope of discount rules.
 - System can be able to remove discount code from bill.
 - System can be able to calculate exchanges.
-- System can be able to apply 1 discount code only.
+- System can be able to apply 1 discount code only no top up discount code.

 ### Admin section
 - System can be able to add / edit / delete discount code (EXCLUDE 6000, 1000 condition for now)